Jean de Selys Longchamps: Early military career

 At the outbreak of the war, Selys Longchamps was drafted into the Belgian Army, in which he was commissioned as a cavalry officer with the 1er Régiment des Guides.
 He managed to escape with the British forces from Dunkirk, only to return to France shortly after and be faced with France's capitulation.
-He tried to join the allies again by way of Morocco, where he was arrested by the Vichy authorities and sent into internment in Marseille.
-He escaped and traveling via Spain was able to reach Britain, where he - after purporting to be younger than his age of 28 - was accepted for flight training with the RAF.
-He was posted to No. 609 Squadron RAF and flying Hawker Typhoons quickly made a name as an able and aggressive pilot.
+He tried to join the allies again by way of Morocco, where he was arrested by the Vichy French authorities and sent into internment in Marseille.
+He escaped and travelling via Francoist Spain, was able to reach Britain, where he – after purporting to be younger than his age of 28 – was accepted for flight training with the RAF.
+He was posted to No. 609 Squadron RAF, and flying Hawker Typhoons quickly made a name as an able and aggressive pilot.

 Attack on the Gestapo headquarters in Brussels

 Immediately upon the fall of Belgium on May 10, 1940, the Gestapo commandeered Résidence Belvédère, a luxurious Art Deco apartment building located at 453 Avenue Louise in Brussels as its headquarters, and tortured prisoners in its cellars.

-Longchamps' father had died under torture at the hands of the Sicherheitspolizei (SiPo).

-Longchamps devised a plan to strafe the building, which RAF command repeatedly declined.
+Longchamps devised a plan to strafe the building in order to raise the morale of occupied Belgians, which RAF command repeatedly declined.
+Myths have claimed his motivation being the torture and death of his father at the hands of the Gestapo.
+His father, Raymond de Selys Longchamps, however, died peacefully in 1966, having received recognition for his and his family's (including Jean's) valiant efforts in the war.

 On January 20, 1943, Longchamps completed an approved railway strafing mission over Ghent, then ordered his wingman (flight sergeant André Blanco) back to base and set out without approval for Brussels, some 50 km to the south-east.